Documentation Index

 Local Mode with PGLite

 Steward includes a PGLite backend — full PostgreSQL running in-process via WebAssembly.
 This means you can run a complete Steward instance with zero external dependencies: no Postgres server, no Redis, no Docker.
+This is ideal for:- Local development — spin up Steward in seconds, no database setup

 - Desktop apps — Steward as an embedded sidecar (e.g., Electrobun apps)